-An additional expert report generated by Skipping Stone (already on the record but also attached) similarly finds a lack of need for the capacity of PennEast.
+An additional expert report generated by Skipping Stone similarly finds a lack of need for the capacity of PennEast.
 According to this report, PennEast obtains many of its clients by commitments to switch from one pipeline to the other, which means unfilled excess capacity, not more needed gas delivered.
-According to Skipping Stone, similar to Labyrinth Consulting:17
+According to Skipping Stone: